vrrdnt/youtube-collector/README.md

 #### Installing FFMPEG
 This project requires [FFMPEG](https://ffmpeg.org/download.html).
 Please download the correct binary for your OS, and make it available in your environment/path.
 A detailed, easy-to-follow guide for installing FFMPEG on Windows is [here](https://www.wikihow.com/Install-FFmpeg-on-Windows).
+A guide for Mac OS X is [here](https://superuser.com/a/624562).
+A guide for Linux/Ubuntu is [here](https://linuxize.com/post/how-to-install-ffmpeg-on-ubuntu-18-04/).

 # Installation
 ### Downloading youtube-collector